simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 - `--layout=tall`: each commodity is shown on a separate line
 - `--layout=bare`: amounts are shown as bare numbers, with commodity symbols in a separate column
 - `--layout=tidy`: data is normalised to [tidy] form, with one row per data value.
-  This is supported with CSV output format only.
+  We currently support this with CSV output only.
-  Totals and row averages are disabled in this mode (`-N/--no-total` is implied and `-T/--row-total` and `-A/--average` will be ignored).
+  In tidy mode, totals and row averages are disabled (`-N/--no-total` is implied and `-T/--row-total` and `-A/--average` will be ignored).

 [tidy]: https://vita.had.co.nz/papers/tidy-data.html

-These `--layout` values affect some but not all of the [output formats](#output-format), as shown:
+These `--layout` modes are supported with some but not all of the [output formats](#output-format):

 | -    | txt | csv | html | json | sql |
 |------|-----|-----|------|------|-----|